 In addition to yielding important data about the health and safety of our waterways, the Project will also allow for development of civic science and expanded volunteer environmental monitoring programming within the Lower Raritan Watershed and Middlesex County, NJ.
 We are working with an approved Quality Assurance Project Plan (QAPP), provided by the IEC, which will allow for data generated from this project to inform water quality policy and regulatory decisions at all levels of government within the project area, and to educate the public about the safety of recreating on the River.

 Real-time reporting of enteroccocus data will be posted every Friday on the LRWP facebook page and website, and through the New York City Water Trail Association’s citizen’s water quality testing program.
 Users will be able to easily interpret the data as being above or below the recommended water quality standards for primary contact recreation.

 Enterococci levels are used as indicators of the possible presence of disease-causing bacteria in recreational waters.
 Such pathogens may pose health risks to people fishing and swimming in a water body.
 Sources of bacteria include Combined Sewer Overflows (CSOs), improperly functioning wastewater treatment plants, stormwater runoff, leaking septic systems, animal carcasses, and runoff from manure storage areas.
-Suitable levels for enterococci in marine (salt) waters are 104 – 501 cfu/100mL for a single sample, and for freshwater 61 – 151 cfu/100 mL as a single sample reading.
+Enterococci results are reported in Colony Forming Units or CFUs.
+Suitable levels should not exceed 104 cfu/100mL.

 The following are details on our monitoring sites.
 We will share more information about each location throughout the monitoring period.
 For more information about the program please contact: email@example.com